 Learn about ethical teachings common to the world’s religions, with a respectful and curious view of other belief systems

-Led by guest author and educator Linda Ogden.
+Author Petya Georgieva Miller joins us to explore her book, Hello Earth!
 Newcomers are always welcome!
 To join, please RSVP to Youth Programs Director Audrey Kindred at firstname.lastname@example.org.
-For more information about our youth and family...
+For more information about...

 Do I need to be a member of the Society for my child to attend Young Ethical Explorers?
 No!
 YEE is open to children of members and nonmembers alike.
 Of course, we do invite you to consider the benefits of family membership.
 Beyond reduced fees for this and other programs at the Society, you become part of a supportive community!

 When is the program held?
 YEE runs from September through May on Sundays concurrent with the Sunday morning Platform meeting, 11:00am-12:30pm.